4rturd13/know-me-Hacktoberfest2020/README.md

 - `git commit -m 'your_github_username'`
 - `git check out -b your_github_username`
 - `git push origin your_github_username`
-  Now go tu gihubpage and create your `pull request`
+  Now go to gihubpage and create your `pull request`

 I will approve it in less than 24 hours